 The fourth step is to tie states (as mentioned above) and train the resulted models for several more iterations using EM algorithm.

-In this research, our goal is to investigate the applications of nonparametric Bayesian methods that discussed in previous section in acoustic modeling.
-In a typical speech recognizer as described above, there are several tasks (specially clustering, segmentation and model topology) that can be viewed as potential candidates for nonparametric Bayesian modeling.
+In this research, our goal is to investigate applications of nonparametric Bayesian methods to this acoustic modeling problem.
+In a typical speech recognizer, there are several tasks (clustering, segmentation and model topology) that can be viewed as potential candidates for nonparametric Bayesian modeling.

 Speech Segmentation and Acoustic Unit Learning